Hummelt/Capstone-Project/README.md

 ![Dataset](pics/New_customers_daily.png)

-Many new cutomers appeared on Black Friday!
-It is interesting to see that the impact is not very pronounced when looking at the cumulative customer count for the total time span.
-Overall, the increase of customers has an upward trend.
+Many new cutomers appeared on Black Friday ad it is interesting to see that the impact is not very pronounced, when looking at the cumulative customer count for the total time span.
+Overall, the increase of customers has an inclining trend.
 The trendline is slightly exponential, which means that the growth is accelerating slowly.

 # Customer segmentation